-Foreign transaction fee: Capital One Quicksilver
+Foreign transaction fee winner: Capital One Quicksilver

-Which card earns or saves the most?
+Which card earns the most?

 It’s easy to see how the Chase Freedom Unlimited could be slightly more desirable compared to the Capital One Quicksilver.
 But how do the earnings on these cards compare?

 Chase Freedom Unlimited vs. Capital One Quicksilver spending example

 Let’s say you spend the following in a month with either card: